Blizzard & Zimmerman Attorneys are criminal habeas corpus appeal lawyers.

 The grounds will vary, they are uncovered during that investigation.
 In our experience these are the most common grounds we’ve found:

-- There were Brady Violations – this happens when the prosecution of your case or your loved one’s case did not reveal evidence they had that would have been helpful to your case.
+• There were Brady Violations – evidence was suppressed.
+This happens when the prosecution of your case or your loved one’s case did not reveal evidence they had that would have been helpful to your case.

-- Denial of effective assistance of counsel- your attorney didn’t do a good job representing you.
+• Denial of effective assistance of counsel- your attorney didn’t do a good job representing you in your case.

-- Conflict of interest issue on the part of the prosecutor (See information on the Clinton Young case where a death row inmates conviction is vacated).
+• Conflict of interest issue on the part of the prosecutor (See information on the Clinton Young case where a death row inmate conviction is vacated due to an attorney in the Midland County, TX district attorney’s office also working for the judge who heard the Young case).

 Brady Violations Are Important